dmbarbour/wikilon/docs/AboutABC.md

 * `{&beqv}` - assert two values are behaviorally equivalent

 Behavioral equivalence might be tested by some ad-hoc combination of static analysis or fuzz testing.

+### GADTs

+[Generalized Algebraic Data Types](http://en.wikipedia.org/wiki/Generalized_algebraic_data_type) are a powerful and expressive idea from purely functional languages, originating in Haskell.
+I would like to support them for ABC systems, if feasible.